|

 This picture shows how my dive light fits 14 C sized batteries inside my canister before the umbilical lead is fitted for the torch head.
 The cd is showing the size of the largest side of the dive light canister as this is very small and the whole canister fits inside my bcd pocket !
 Please be aware that it does not show the way my pack is wired.
 After building my own and a lot of people emailing and asking for this pack to be pre made, batteryspace have now started to offer this pack pre made.
 Click here for details.

 Dive Light Canister ChoiceFor the canister I considered making my own out of PVC pipe, however the time spent building and sourcing the pipe with a thick enough wall was difficult in Australia at local hardware stores.
 Sewerage pipe was a good candidate, however I really wanted a clear canister for the backup LED lighting in the canister that I had in mind with the electronics.
 After a lot of searching I came across the www.otterbox.com range of pre made water proof cases.
-They are rated at 30 meters or 100 feet and could easily be pushed much further as plenty of people including myself have already done many times.
+They are rated at 30 meters or 100 feet and could easily be pushed much further as plenty of people including myself have already done many times to 50m.
 Advantages of the otter box range is they come in clear or colors, were ready made, pressure tested, had a belt clip and lanyard pre installed, and not to mention the latches for holding the lid down was already supplied and fitted.
 The price of stainless clips and the cost of glue and plastic would probably end up more and I would have to do a lot of extra work, possibly needing a lathe which I don't have access to.
 For the asking price of these I couldn't justify wasting time making my own.
-I worked out the otter box 8000 could be used for a 12 volt battery pack, or if I wanted to overdrive the globes more room would be needed and the 9000 model was the perfect size.
+I worked out the otter box 8000 could be used for a 12 volt battery pack, or if I wanted to overdrive the globes, more room would be needed and the 9000 model was then the perfect size.
 The result was a cost effective ready made canister that didn't lower the quality of the home-made dive light.
 As I wanted a high performance and very bright light, the dive light canister needed to hold 14 C sized batteries to over drive the globe.
 At first I was worried about a plastic canister however on one of the first dives I dropped the canister with battery inside 4 feet onto a large rock.
 I was worried about cracks as it was a nasty fall onto a sharp rock, however on inspection the plastic was not even marked.
-I am surprised just how tough the plastic is which I think is made from poly carbonate which is a strong material.
+I am surprised just how tough the plastic is which I think it is made from poly carbonate which is a strong material.
 Dive light parts and sources

 Tools Needed

-Custom ElectronicsPlease note all information on the dive light genie electronics can be found here.
+Custom ElectronicsPlease note all information on the dive light genie HALOGEN electronics can be found here.
+The LED Genie is a driver for LED's with some unique and handy features.
 I've now uploaded a video demo of my electronics in operation, to keep it a small download I didn't show off all the features only how simple it is to change the level of light.
 Download or watch underwater canister dive light demo video.
 The electronics I designed for my light are useful in any light, even if the light is running at 12 volts and is not being over driven with a higher voltage.
 All of the features will benefit any dive light and can be retro fitted to any DIY dive light or commercial dive torch which has been store bought.
 The electronics are now available in kit form and pre-made.
 The design is copy written and patent's are applied for. |